ryuichiueda/emcl/README.md

 * ~expansion_radius_orientation (double, default: 0.2)
     * maximum change of the yaw angle when the reset replaces a particle

+#### Parameters to be available

+* ~laser_min_range (double, default: 0.0[m])
+    * threshold for discarding scans whose ranges are smaller than this value
+* ~laser_max_range (double, default: 100000000.0[m])
+    * threshold for discarding scans whose ranges are larger than this value

 ## Notes

 ### likelihood field and alpha value

 This implementation uses an ad-hoc likelihood field model.
 Occupied cells on the map are inflated so that each collision detection between a laser beam and an occupied cell is relaxed.
 The likelihood for each cell is given with a pyramidal kernel function.
 The parameter `~laser_likelihood_max_dist` gives the length from the center cell to the edge of the pyramid.

 The likelihoods on the field are normalized.
 The maximum value is 1.0.
-The alpha value becomes 1.0 when all beams hit the 1.0 cells.
+The alpha value becomes 1.0 when all valid beams hit the 1.0 cells.
 A suitable `~alpha_threshold` value exists in the range between 0.0 and 1.0.
 In the noisy environment, or with a noisy sensor, the value should be near zero so as to prohibit prohibit excess resets.
 However, please note that a reset doesn't change the center of particles largely.
 So it's okay even if resettings occur sporadically.
 Please check the `/alpha` topic under various conditions so as to find a suitable `~alpha_threshold` value.

 ## citation